Here you will find short and clear answers to frequently asked questions.

 The advantage of our inlays being compostable is their composition of degradable cornstarch.
 However, this inevitably results in less durability which is why we recommend a weekly change of the inlay.

-The separator is handcrafted out of fibre-reinforced plastic.
+The separator is made of 100% recyclable polypropylene.

 We see plastic as having the greatest advantages over other materials, even though it is known that plastic has certain disadvantages.
 Given high quality production processes, it is durable and robust and thus meets our demand for responsible use of resources.

 In addition, plastic has the advantage over other materials that it is particularly light, weather-resistant and comparatively inexpensive to manufacture.
 This is the only way we can sell TROBOLO WandaGO, for example, at an unbeatable price while maintaining the same high quality.
 Another advantage: the plastic used for our containers is 100% recyclable once it has reached the end of its service life, thus closing the recycling loop.

 The roof of the TROBOLO® KersaBœm is a natural daylight roof made of polycarbonate.
 It consists of 6mm thick double-skin sheets which are weather-, hail- and scratch-resistant.

 We consciously avoid the installation of a visual protection in our urine-diverting toilets as this is a mechanical component that could possibly lead to faults and additional cleaning which we don’t want to burden our customers with.

 For instance, a visual protection screen doesn’t function in an unobstructed way as soon as someone using the toilet sits down on it with their full body weight – which would be the prerequisite for the complete opening of the screen, and which would then inevitably lead to the soiling thereof.

 What’s more, the last step in the use of our urine-diverting toilets with an electric exhaust system is the addition of used toilet paper.
 Thus, if you look directly into the opening, you will see precisely this (the toilet paper) and not the faeces of the previous user.